Next Start

 2014 Z1000: The fourth generation Z1000 debuted with a new look and feel.
 Upgrades included a new SFF-BP front suspension and increased direct response from the engine and chassis.

 These are just a handful of the motorcycles produced by Kawasaki over the years.
-The brand continues producing high-quality bikes, which students get the chance to work on in the manufacturer-specific training course at MMI.
+The brand continues producing high-quality bikes, which students get the chance to train on in the K-Tech manufacturer-specific training program at MMI.

 Kawasaki K-Tech Program at MMI